-Plan A Thesis (30 units)
+Plan A Thesis (36 units)

 In general, Plan A is a thesis program designed to provide opportunities for in-depth investigation in the student’s area of emphasis.
 The thesis may employ any methodology that is appropriate for the research question, and approved by the chair of the committee.
-In the past, students have used a wide range of quantitative, qualitative, and mixed method designs in their theses.
+In the past, students have used a wide range of theoretical, quantitative, qualitative, and mixed method designs in their theses.
 The culmination of the thesis is an oral defense according to university and departmental guidelines.
 The individual graduate student and academic advisor, with approval by the Graduate Coordinator, determine the thesis requirements and timelines.
 Approval by the Graduate Coordinator and Thesis Committee is required before a student can register for JS 299 (thesis units).

 Students may not register for JS 299 (thesis units) unless they have received a B+ average in the core courses.
 Applicants must also submit a brief written statement to the graduate coordinator describing their research interests and expertise, and receive permission from the graduate coordinator.